Salamek/qiosk/README.md

 * Configurable profile (default=icognito, or different name for normal profile)
 * Websocket API for ~remote control
 * Uses QT [QWebEngine](https://wiki.qt.io/QtWebEngine) so it is basically build on chromium
+* Option to set User-Agent and Accept-Language HTTP headers (Autodetect if not set)

 ## Documentation